sapcc/networking-ccloud/docs/design/01-address-scope.md

 # Neutron address-scope

-Address Scopes in CCloud define the relationship of a subnet (via the indirection of subnet -> subnet poll -> address scope) to a given VRF.
-The scope of the subnet needs also to be taken into account.
+Address Scopes in CCloud define the relationship of a subnet (via the indirection of subnet -> subnet pool -> address scope) to a given VRF.
+The scope of the subnet also needs to be taken into account.

 ### Example